yokoszn/arch/Supporting-Info.md

+This guide provides a comprehensive setup for Arch Linux with Secure Boot, TPM, and BTRFS, with a focus on security, performance, and customization while following best practices for documentation.
+Users who follow the documentation should be able to create a manually configured, secure Arch Linux environment ready for desktop or server applications.

 # **Supporting Information**

 Consult the [Arch Wiki Hardware Pages](https://wiki.archlinux.org/title/Category:Laptops) for additional configuration tips tailored to your device, such as touchpad gestures, power management, or device-specific quirks.